 “i prepare for TOURS like an athlete”Albert Hammond JR: After rock ’n’ roll stardom almost killed him, The Strokes guitarist got clean and rediscovered his creative mojo

 When Albert Hammond Jr wasn’t performing to stadiums packed with adoring fans as guitarist with millennial post-punk phenomenon The Strokes, he was ingesting a colourful array of drugs.
 And then the predictable happened.
 But after pulling back from the brink and getting clean, Hammond Jr has tapped into a deep creative vein as a solo artist.
 Following the release of his third album, Momentary Masters, the 35-year-old talks recovery and rediscovery.

 THE RED BULLETIN: Kicking an addiction is one thing, but how do you get the creative process working again?

-ALBERT HAMMOND JR.: It took a while.
+Albert Hammond Jr: It took a while.
 There was a two-year window from when I stopped using [drugs] to when I began to feel normal.
-I doubted everything I did, and I didn’t think I’d play music again.
+I doubted everything I did and I didn’t think I’d play music again.
 It was really hard.
-I’d have to schedule seeing a movie in my calendar so that I wouldn’t just end up isolated in my room.
-It sounds a little silly, but my therapist told me to use my eyes as a camera— not to judge anything but simply take everything in, like an archaeologist arriving on an alien planet.
+I would have to schedule seeing a movie in my calendar so that I wouldn’t just end up isolated in my room.
+It sounds a little silly, but my therapist told me to use my eyes as a camera – not to judge anything, but simply to take everything in, like an archaeologist arriving on an alien planet.
 I did it at parties.
 I did it when I went out.
 It became this thing I did, where I would just absorb information.
 And, ultimately, that was what helped me regain my curiosity.

 Would you say that going through all the tough stuff helped you rediscover the talent inside?